toverux/HallOfFame/README.md

 ### TypeScript

 TypeScript code is formatted and linted by [Biome](https://biomejs.dev).
-Run `npm run check` to check for linting errors, format files and autofix simple issues.
+Run `bun check` to check for linting errors, format files and autofix simple issues.

-You can also use Biome directly with `npx biome`.
+You can also use Biome directly with `bun biome`.

-The formatter and linter should run as a pre-commit hook if you have it installed, which should be done automatically when running `npm i` (otherwise run `npx lefthook install`).
+The formatter and linter should run as a pre-commit hook if you have it installed, which should be done automatically when running `bun i` (otherwise run `bun lefthook install`).

 I'd suggest to use a Biome plugin for your editor to ease development.